 St. Louis is known as the Gateway to the West, but specific to the retail/wholesale baking universe, this city can now be known as the gateway to innovation.

-That is because artisan bread baker Companion recently opened its shiny new headquarters in Maryland Heights, Missouri, where a new $5 million facility houses the company’s impressive baking operations, a new cafe, a baking school and private event space.
+That is because on Feb.
+2 artisan bread baker Companion opened its shiny new headquarters in Maryland Heights, Missouri, where a new $5 million facility houses the company’s impressive baking operations, a new cafe, a baking school and private event space.
 The company first announced it would be moving from its St. Louis headquarters into the new 41,000-square-foot facility in Maryland Heights last year.

 Founded in 1993 with a vision to create wholesome European bread with simple ingredients, Companion has expanded into a multi-dimensional baking company with a growing wholesale grocery business, delivering bread locally, regionally, and as far as Montana and Florida.
 The company’s sales expected to reach $10 million in 2015.